Mobilising for Action

 Focusing on the human dimensions of forest health management, specifically kauri dieback and myrtle rust.

-This research is Active
+This research is Completed

 Overview Te Tirohanga Whānui

 We all have a role to play in biodiversity conservation, especially when it comes to protecting taonga species from invasive pathogens.
-Whether we recognize it or not, our survival as a human species is dependent on the survival of te taiao (the environment), and we have a duty of care to retain its mana and mauri.
+Whether we recognise it or not, our survival as a human species is dependent on the survival of te taiao (the environment), and we have a duty of care to retain its mana and mauri.

 • But how are people connecting to te taiao?